-One observation is that the tunneling between layers A and B plays an interesting role, as it pushes the band structure towards the ideal kagome band structure by closing the gap at the $\boldsymbol{\kappa}$ points.
+One observation is that the tunneling between layers A and B plays an interesting role, as it pushes the band structure towards the ideal kagome band structure by closing the gap at the $\boldsymbol{\kappa}$-points.
 The gaps open again and continue to widen as the tunneling is further increased.
 In this subsection, we treat the tunneling parameter as a knob and plot the band structure as function of the tunneling strength.
 For simplicity, we fix the twist angle $\theta=1.2^{\circ}$ and use the MoTe$_2$ parameters in Ref. \cite{WuMacDonald2019}.

-If we completely turn off the tunneling (result in Fig. \ref{FigvaryW}(f)), we find that the band structure for the top three blue bands has a large gap for the Dirac point.
+If we completely turn off the tunneling (result in Fig. \ref{FigvaryW}(a)), we find that the top three blue bands have a large gap at the Dirac point.
 This signifies a strong breathing lattice.
 This limit of zero tunneling will correspond to the physical case when we have the three layers starting from AB stacking instead of AA stacking.
 Because of the strong spin-orbit coupling, valley and spin degree of freedom in TMDs are locked.
 And if we start from the AB stacking, the tunneling between layers are suppressed due to spin mismatch\cite{Zhang2021}.

 As we dial up the tunneling, we see that the Dirac gaps become smaller (and they are not symmetric for $\boldsymbol{\kappa}$ and $\boldsymbol{\kappa}'$).
 The Dirac gaps close and then reopen successively as we increase $w$.
 In the large $w$ regime, again the band structure shows strong breathing (non-ideal) kagome behavior.
 The band structure in Fig. \ref{FigvaryW} shows that there is a region around $w=-9$ meV where the Dirac gaps are very small.
 Interestingly, when the tunneling between layers B and C is turned off, the band structure still resembles the kagome band structure, whereas if the tunneling between layers A and B is turned off, the Dirac gaps get much wider and the band structure no longer looks like that of a kagome lattice.
 Since the breathing kagome band structure is a result of the mismatch of the hoppings between right- and left-pointing triangles, the fact that tunneling to layer A reduces the breathing (for some range of $w$) suggests that tunneling to and from layer A effectively reduces the difference between the hoppings of the right- and left-pointing triangles.